 TD® Aeroplan® Visa Infinite Privilege* Card

 Or maybe you want a card that gives you even more miles and perks on every Air Canada flight, if so, the

-First, you’ll get a welcome bonus of 25,000 miles after you make your first card purchase.
+First, you’ll get a welcome bonus of up to 50,000 miles – 25,000 after you make your first card purchase and another 25,000 after spending $1,000 in 3 months.
 Although the earn rate on the gas, groceries, drugstore, and Air Canada purchases is the same as the Visa Infinite version, you’ll get 1.25 miles for every other $1 spent.

 And as for Air Canada perks?
 You’ll enjoy the same benefits you would with the

 There’s also a host of Visa Infinite Privilege benefits, including a Priority Pass membership with 6 annual passes, and special benefits at Montreal-Trudeau, Ottawa, and Vancouver airports.
 Plus, once a year you’ll get 50% off the base airfare of one ticket when you buy a trip in business class for 2 within North America on Air Canada.